 Hundertwasser Village

 It attracts plenty of people, but Hundertwasser Village to the west of the old centre is still a multi-coloured surprise, a residential area that should be mundane yet is the housing equivalent of Willy Wonka’s Chocolate Factory.
 The brainchild of Austrian artist Friedensreich Hundertwasser, the ‘village’ is a former tyre factory transformed into artistic apartments.
 There’s also a small shopping centre, all wonky shapes, mosaics, and brightly coloured facades.
 In a way, it’s like Austria’s version of Barcelona’s Gaudí architecture.
-The village draws the biggest crowds, but there are two similarly designed building nearby.
+The village draws the biggest crowds, but there are two similarly designed buildings nearby.

 The Third Man and the big wheel